 The toilet should be strictly reserved for body waste; anything else can cause a severe blockage—especially oversized objects.
 You may have kids who tend to flush their toys down the toilet out of curiosity or by mistake.
 In either case, you need to monitor your children whenever they’re in the bathroom.

 Some other household essentials to keep clear of your toilet include feminine products, dental floss, diapers, cigarette butts, and pills.
-Cooking grease is also something that should never be flushed, for once it cools down, it hardens and can easily form a barrier that neither water or waste can pass.
+Cooking grease is also something that should never be flushed, for once it cools down, it hardens and can easily form a barrier that neither water nor waste can pass.

 A lot of homeowners may errantly flush cotton balls because their composition seems dissolvable.
-However, they unfortunately clump together to cause stoppages at the elbows of your pipes.
+However, they, unfortunately, clump together to cause stoppages at the elbows of your pipes.

 Ask for Inspections of the Inner Workings